 Trailing, following and checking

-- What causes changes in behaviour?
+- What causes changes in behaviour in people with dementia?

 - Reducing and managing behaviour that challenges

 - Repetitive behaviour and dementia

 - You are here: Trailing, following and checking

 - Dementia and hiding, hoarding or losing things

 - Dementia and losing inhibitions

 - Behaviour that challenges - looking after yourself